FuchsEDV/Thrixty/README.md

 * Improvements in Touch Zooming
 	* Continuous zoom.
 (Think about a concept, to make this easily usable with touch gestures.
 In the end, there already is a great zoom function on most phones.)
 		* Maybe a detection of resolution can be useful?
-	* Fix the way, multi-fingered touch events work currently.
+	* Fix the way multi-fingered touch events work currently.
 (Should they be used anyway?
 Maybe just ignore any events with multiple fingers?)
 * Context menu.
 	* HTML5 Contextmenus are awesome!
 	* User settings